Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

        PR_P1, DR_D1, DR_D2, TR_B1, TR_B2, TR_B3, TR_J1, TR_J2, TR_J3, TR_J4, IR_A1, IR_M1

    * - TDM
      - Content and metadata accessed for the purpose of text and data mining, e.g. through a specific API used for TDM.
-Note that usage representing TDM activity is to be included in Master Reports only.
+Note that usage representing TDM activity is to be included in COUNTER Reports only.
      - All Host_Types:\ |br|\ |lb|
        A&I_Database\ |br|\ |lb|
        Aggregated_Full_Content\ |br|\ |lb|